jaco-vanderbyl/adventofcode/README.md

 Answer: 9425061
 2023 Day5 Puzzle1, Question: What is the lowest location number that corresponds to any of the initial seed numbers?
 Answer: 251346198
+2023 Day5 Puzzle2, Question: What is the lowest location number that corresponds to any of the initial seed numbers?
+Answer: 72263011
 ```